Updated: Nov 03, 2024

 Discover Bank offers an online money market account that will do great as an emergency fund, in addition to savings for other specific goals.

-The account doesn't charge any fees at all.
-That includes no monthly service charges.
+The best part is that the account doesn't charge any fees at all, including no monthly service charges.
+The bank also touts exceptional U.S.-based customer service.

 Discover Money Market Account Account Pros & Cons